ropensci/cffr/tests/testthat/_snaps/cff_read.md

       cff_read(c("abcde", "b"))
     Condition
       Error in `cff_read()`:
       !
-Use a single value, `path` has length 2
+Use a single value. `path` has length 2.

 ---